aergoio/aergo-protobuf/README.md

 }
 ```

-Add following line to the changelog
+Please add the following line to the changelog:
 ```diff
 + somefile.proto::sometype::payload (type: bytes, fieldNo: 3)
 ```

-## Remove
+### Remove

-Do not remove field.
-Keep it as reserved.
+Please do not just remove a field, as this breaks backwards compatability.
+You can keep removed fields as "reserved".
 Remember that you should not reorder the field numbers.

-eg. somefile.proto
+Example: somefile.proto
 ```
 // from
 message sometype {